 Dog poop and urine affect water quality and could threaten the Blue Flag status of a beach.
 Blue Flags are very important to the tourist industry for beaches to gain and maintain every year, bringing in high visitor footfalls, helping the local economy.

-Dog poop is generally meat-based excrement which can cause the risk of Toxocara in humans, and in severe cases, where humans have come into contact with dog poop, can lead to blindness.
+Dog poop is generally meat-based excrement which can cause the risk of Toxocarid in humans, and in severe cases, where humans have come into contact with dog poop, can lead to blindness.

 You’ll find most councils operate beaches that provide dog poop bins for safe disposal by owners.
 These can be found on promenades, on beach walkways and in car parks.
-As usual, don’t leave home without dog poop bags when out dog walking.
+If there is no handy designated dog poop bin, use a general rubbish bin.
+As usual, don’t leave home without dog poop bags when out dog walking, wherever you go.

 The UK experiences some of the largest tides in the world, with a range of up to 15 metres.
 Because of our large tidal range, the UK is vulnerable to Ocean Tide Loading which moves the earth up and down each day.
 In Cornwall, the range is up to 10cm, one of the largest ranges in the world, explaining the surfer’s love of the seas in and around Devon and Cornwall.

 Tides are important to consider when dog walking as some beaches have little sloping low shores and the tide can race in very quickly, stranding both you and your dog.
 Picking not only dog-friendly beaches is important, but checking tidal times is a must for visitors before setting off for a special journey.

 A great time for walking is a couple of hours after the tide has reached its highest and is on the way out.
 This can expose some lovely lower foreshore sandy beaches and provides time for the sand to be less squashy and ‘dry out’.

 Low and high tide information times are available on most met office websites.